Latent Chain-of-Thought World Modeling for End-to-End Driving: Related Work

 \paragraph{Language-Free Paradigms for Reasoning} While textual CoT has become a popular strategy for eliciting reasoning in multimodal models, it is not always an ideal medium for tasks that require geometry understanding and dynamics modeling.
 In addition, textual CoT often contains many non-essential tokens that do not contribute to the underlying reasoning process, inflating token usage and slowing inference without proportional improvements in decision quality~\cite{feng2025efficient, chen2025unveiling}.
 Recently, a line of work has begun to explore latent reasoning in LLMs, where intermediate computations are performed directly in latent space rather than in natural language.
 This paradigm enables more compact and informed reasoning~\cite{deng2024explicit, hao2024training, chen2025reasoning}, often with a more cost-effective inference budget.
-Building on these ideas, subsequent works extend latent reasoning to vision-language models, achieving latent spatial reasoning~\cite{sun2025latent,li2025latent}.
-In this work, we adopt this emerging paradigm within driving foundation models and perform reasoning entirely in latent space, demonstrating that latent reasoning is both more effective and substantially more efficient than textual reasoning for autonomous driving.
+Building on these ideas, subsequent works extend latent reasoning to vision-language models, achieving latent spatial reasoning~\cite{sun2025latent,li2025latent}. \reviewadd{In driving, EMMA~\cite{hwang2024emma} is closed-source, while OmniDrive~\cite{wang2025omnidrive} and visual CoT methods~\cite{corbiere2025retrieval,zeng2025futuresightdrive} mainly target VQA, retrieval, or spatial reasoning rather than direct action generation, making AR1 the closest open-source text-CoT baseline available for comparison.} In this work, we adopt this emerging paradigm within driving foundation models and perform reasoning entirely in latent space, showing that latent reasoning is both more effective and more efficient than textual reasoning for driving.